Archive-name: RGP_FAQ.RTF

 machine(s).
 You do not want an unattended location in a high crime

 neighborhood.
-Preferable is a location where thuh machine is in view of the
+Preferable is like wow! a location where thuh machine is in view of the

 front desk or attendant.
 DO NOT attempt to place a machine in a location